 We hope to inspire students with ambitious hands-on projects, motivating and teaching them new skills, providing them with opportunities to build confidence, and instilling within them a sense of personal responsibility to take on the world’s challenges.

-Construction is in progress!
+Construction is complete!

 Regis Jesuit High School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.